chamarairesh1982/PropertyBoss/README.md

 - **Row Level Security** policies are implemented to ensure users only read and modify the data they are authorised to access.
 - **Rate limiting** on login and enquiry submissions helps block abuse.
 - **Viewing appointments**: users can request a viewing and agents manage their schedule in a calendar view.
+- **Mortgage calculator**: estimate monthly repayments with adjustable deposit and term on property pages.
+- **Area guides**: dedicated pages show average prices, demographics and amenities for a city or postcode via a Supabase Edge Function.

 ## Getting started